 “New York is the apple empire, so we give them different apples and we usually get Cortlands in the mix,” Edwards said.
 “Students who haven’t been to a large farmer’s market can only identify about three kinds of apples, but now they know that there may be more than 80 varieties.

 “Our production team enjoys really being creative,” Edwards said.
-“If we come to them with a theme, ‘We want you to use apples at the rotisserie station,’ they just come at it with a lot of enthusiasm. … And our customers love the treatment: ‘How about apple salsa on top of pork chops?’”
+“If we come to them with the theme, ‘We want you to use apples at the rotisserie station,’ they just come at it with a lot of enthusiasm. … And our customers love the treatment: ‘How about apple salsa on top of pork chops?’”

 TEDx SUNY Cortland 2024 videos available